emresmrlp/42-Libft/README.md

-# 42 Istanbul / LIBFT
+# 42 Türkiye / LIBFT

 - Our first project at 42 Istanbul, `#LIBFT`, aims to create a library for use in our future projects.